Mariner's cap: Fleetenkieker

+Heligoland pilot's cap

+The Heligoland pilot's cap (Helgoländer Lotsenmütze) or Elbe pilot's cap (Elblotsenmütze or Elblotse), is specially made for Hamburg's harbour pilots.
+The hat has a high hat band and a small crown, the peak is decorated with oak leaves.
+The hat cord can be twisted or braided.
+The Elblotse is similar to the Prince Henry cap, and is therefore often confused with it, so that in the trade the Prince Henry cap is often marketed as the Schmidt cap (Schmidtmütze).
+The Prince Henry cap in the Kiel City Museum, known as the original, is a hat of the imperial navy with a lacquered, not fabric crown, and is decorated with royal insignia (royal oak leaves, cocard and crown) and a storm strap, not a hat cord.
+Based on this, the military version would be a Prince Henry cap and the civilian variant, should be renamed an Elblotse.
+Otherwise, the two types of cap have similar proportions.
+The Elblotse was the trademark headgear of German Federal Minister and later Chancellor Helmut Schmidt, hence its nickname, the Schmidt cap.

-Popularity in Western Europe
+Western Europe

-By the 1880s, caps of this type were widespread in Greece, and featured a decorative cord chinstrap, and a distinctive black embroidered ribbon on the peak.
+By the 1880s, caps of this type were widespread in Greece and Turkey, and featured a decorative cord chinstrap, and a distinctive black embroidered ribbon on the peak.
 The traditional costume for many Greek coastal villagers, comprising the cap, roll neck sweater, loose trousers, and tall boots featured in the film adaptation of The Guns of Navarone, as the disguise for the British agents.
-Black or navy blue variants with a white crown known as Tellermutzen were also commonly worn by university students in Germany, Denmark, and Sweden from the turn of the century until the present day.
+Black or navy blue variants with a white crown known as Tellermützen were also commonly worn by university students in Germany, Denmark, and Sweden from the turn of the century until the present day.